AdaCore/libadalang/README.md

 In order to use Libadalang, one has first to generate its code and to build it.
-You can read and run manually the steps in the [User Manual](user_manual/building.rst), or you can use [our script](install-lal-and-deps.sh) to semi-automate this (please read and update this script to adapt it to your setup before running it).
+You can read and run manually the steps in the [User Manual](user_manual/building.rst).
 After this, you can either use Libadalang in Ada with the `libadalang.gpr` project file, or in Python just import the `libadalang` module.

 Testing
 -------